Seattle Rat Exterminator and Mice Exterminator Services

-Rodent Mouse Control for Exploding Mice and Rat Populations in Seattle Area
+Rodent Control for Exploding Mice and Rat Populations in Seattle Area

 Croach® provides integrated pest management (IPM) rodent control services.
-During your free onsite consultation, we will perform a thorough inspection, to include your attic and crawl space, and make specific recommendations.
+During your free onsite consultation, we will perform a thorough inspection, to include your attic and crawl space insulation, and make specific recommendations.

-Croach® offers a three-step method to eliminate and control mice and rats.
+The Croach® approach to rodent control involves a three-step method to eliminate and control mice and rats.

 - Properly Sized Traps placed out of sight and out of the way.
 We disturb mice and rats, not your life.